Abdul-ahmed/hasob_assessment/README.md

 ## Copyright

-The Hasob Assessment (CRUD Laravel 8 Api with JWT Authentication) is proudly done by Abdulahmed Olayiwola Abdulhakeem.
+The Hasob Assessment (CRUD Laravel 8 REST Api with JWT Authentication) is proudly done by Abdulahmed Olayiwola Abdulhakeem.
 This assessment is open-sourced for any usage, editing and updating.
 Thanks